chronicleworks/chronicle/docs/docs/recording_provenance.md

 ## Contradiction

 Chronicle will not allow you to record provenance that contradicts previously recorded provenance.
-For example - you cannot change the start / end dates of activities once set, or alter the value of an attributes.
+For example - you cannot change the start / end dates of activities once set, or alter the value of an attribute.
 You can however record identical provenance any number of times, as this does not cause contradiction, or change the state of Chronicle meaningfully.

 ### Contradiction of attribute time